stfc-sciml/sciml-benchmarks-prerelease/README.md

  - `-p 5000:5000`: binds a port address from the container to the host

-Go and visit `localhost:5000` and what the results roll in.
+Go and visit `localhost:5000` and watch the results roll in.

 ### Using the `sciml-bench` command